-On September 2, 2013 BCBS-IOSCO published "Margin requirements for non-centrally cleared derivatives."
-Under these guidelines and subject to various threshold considerations and exemptions for corporate end-user hedges, all OTC derivatives trades between financial counterparties will be subject to mandatory initial margin requirements (held with bankruptcy remote third parties) as well as exchange of variation margin from December 2015.
-The requirement is phased in over several years beginning with the largest OTC trading counterparties (average \$3 trillion plus notional outstanding during a 3-month period on 2015) and eventually capturing the vast majority of financial counterparties (the threshold falls to \$8 billion as of end 2019).
+On September 2, 2013 BCBS-IOSCO published Margin requirements for non-centrally cleared derivatives.
+48 Under these guidelines and subject to various threshold considerations and exemptions for corporate end-user hedges, all OTC derivatives trades between financial counterparties will be subject to mandatory initial margin requirements (held with bankruptcy remote third parties) as well as exchange of variation margin from December 2015.
+The requirement is phased in over several years beginning with the largest OTC trading counterparties (those with an average USD3 trillion plus notional outstanding during a 3-month period on 2015) and eventually capturing the vast majority of financial counterparties (the threshold falls to USD8 billion as of end 2019).